There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #6: The Blush & Silver Ruffle Crochet Harness That Makes Every Walk Look Like a Photoshoot

-Your golden retriever probably doesn’t care what she’s wearing on your afternoon walk.
-But you do — and honestly, that’s enough reason.
+Even if your furry best friend doesn’t care what she’s wearing on your afternoon walk, you do.
+And that’s enough reason.

-This little poodle is wearing a two-tone crochet harness in blush pink and silver-blue, and it’s giving full vintage tea party energy.
-The ruffle hem trim fans out like a tiny ballgown skirt, and there’s a matching bow clip tucked right behind her ear.
-It’s cohesive.
-It’s considered.
-It’s the kind of detail that makes strangers stop you on the sidewalk.
+This little poodle is wearing a two-tone crochet harness in blush pink and silver-blue, and she’s giving you full vintage tea party vibes.
+The ruffle hem trim fans out just like a little girl’s ballgown skirt, and there’s a matching bow clip tucked behind her ear.
+It’s the kind of detail that will have people on the street stop and ask you where you bought your dog’s sweater.

-To recreate this look, you’ll need size 2 fingering weight cotton yarn in blush and slate blue — cotton holds structure better than acrylic, so those ruffles actually stay ruffled instead of going limp after five minutes.
-The harness body uses a basic slip-stitch mesh pattern, then the ruffle is worked separately in shell stitch clusters and attached along the hem edge.
-The matching bow is just a folded rectangle cinched at the center — genuinely takes ten minutes.
+To get the look, you will need size 2 fingering weight cotton yarn in blush and slate blue.
+I chose cotton because it holds the ruffles better than acrylic.
+The body of the harness is worked in a basic slip-stitch mesh pattern, and the ruffle is worked separately in shell stitch clusters and attached along the bottom edge.
+The bow is just a folded rectangle cinched at the center.

-Good news: you can size this up for a larger dog by simply increasing your starting chain count and adding extra rows before the ruffle section.
-The shell stitch scales well.
+Good news: You can easily size this up for a larger dog by simply adding some chains at the beginning and adding extra rows before the ruffle section.
+The shell stitch in this pattern is scalable.

 📸 Photo credit: Instagram @its4bpudelg